How to use a prompt template in VS Code

 When to use

-When you want to run opencastle run for autonomous batch execution (e.g., overnight).
-Generates a YAML task spec file from a high-level goal.
+When you want to run opencastle run for autonomous convoy execution (e.g., overnight or unattended).
+Generates a YAML convoy spec from a high-level goal.

 What it does

-Analyzes the goal, decomposes into self-contained tasks with dependency ordering, assigns appropriate agents, and produces a valid .tasks.yml file ready for opencastle run.
+Analyzes the goal, decomposes into self-contained tasks with dependency ordering, assigns appropriate agents, and produces a valid .convoy.yml file.
+The convoy engine handles isolated git worktrees, parallel execution, crash recovery, and merge ordering automatically.

 Implementation